BenWestgate/Bails/FAQ.md

 **Enough already**, just show me a cheap and fast computer to use:
 - [Desktops with 16GB of RAM](https://amzn.to/3OkLaSR)
 - [Laptops with 16GB of RAM](https://amzn.to/3YiM2MB)

+Once you are synced, nearly any computer will be fast enough to stay caught up as long as you use Bails regularly and have a [recommended flash drive](https://github.com/BenWestgate/Bails/blob/master/FAQ.md#what-type-of-flash-drive-should-i-get)

 ## When I’m installing Tails, I should Create Persistent Storage, right?